-The U.S. Navy operates three kinds of submarines-nuclear-powered attack submarines (SSNs), nuclear-powered cruise missile submarines (SSGNs), and nuclear-powered ballistic missile submarines (SSBNs).
-The SSNs and SSGNs are multi-mission ships that perform a variety of peacetime and wartime missions.
-They do not carry nuclear weapons.
+The U.S. Navy operates three kinds of submarines-nuclear-powered attack submarines (SSNs), nuclear-powered cruise missile submarines (SSGNs), and nuclear-powered ballistic missile submarines (SSBNs).4 The SSNs and SSGNs are multi-mission ships that perform a variety of peacetime and wartime missions.5 They do not carry nuclear weapons.6

 The SSBNs, in contrast, perform a specialized mission of strategic nuclear deterrence, and carry submarine-launched ballistic missiles (SLBMs), which are large, long-range missiles armed with multiple nuclear warheads.
-SSBNs, which are sometimes referred to informally as "boomers," launch their SLBMs from large-diameter vertical launch tubes located in the middle section of the boat.
-The SSBNs' basic mission is to remain hidden at sea with their SLBMs, so as to deter a nuclear attack on the United States by another country by demonstrating to other countries that the United States has an assured second-strike capability, meaning a survivable system for carrying out a retaliatory nuclear attack.
+SSBNs, which are sometimes referred to informally as "boomers,"7